MithrilJS/mithril.js/docs/mithril.route.md

 It enables seamless navigability while preserving the ability to bookmark each page individually, and the ability to navigate the application via the browser's history mechanism.

-This method overloads 3 different units of functionality:
+This method overloads 4 different units of functionality:

 - `m.route(rootElement, defaultRoute, routes)` - defines the available URLs in an application, and their respective modules

 - `m.route(path)` - redirects to another route

+- `m.route()` - returns the currently active route

 - `m.route(element)` - an extension to link elements that unobtrusively abstracts away the routing mode